-- by completing, signing and dating the voting instruction form provided by the organization that holds your shares and returning the form to that organization, which will vote your shares in accordance with your instructions; - · if your broker, bank or other nominee permits you to provide voting instructions via the Internet or by telephone, you may vote that way as well; or - by attending the annual meeting and voting in person.
-However, in order to vote in person, you must obtain a legal proxy from the organization that holds your shares.
+- by completing, signing and dating the voting instruction form provided by the organization that holds your shares and returning the form to that organization, which will vote your shares in accordance with your instructions; - · if your broker, bank or other nominee permits you to provide voting instructions via the Internet or by telephone, you may vote that way as well; or - by attending the audio webcast of the annual meeting and voting at the directed time.
+However, in order to vote at the meeting, you must obtain a legal proxy from the organization that holds your shares.
 Follow the instructions from the broker, bank or other organization holding your shares to obtain such a proxy.